TWELVE Advantages of the Haven Tent Over Rooftop Tents (Part One)

-Why spend THOUSANDS more for a #RTT and enjoy camping LESS?
+How to spend THOUSANDS less than a #RTT and enjoy camping MORE!

 The Haven Tent is a complete sleeping shelter SYSTEM.

 The Haven Tent should be considered as an alternative to rooftop tents.
 Don’t compare the Haven Tent SYSTEM to cheap banana-shaped hammocks.
-We will discuss the many UNIQUE design features below.
+Like rooftop tents, the Haven Tent provides a comfortable elevated sleeping space, protected from the elements and insects.

-The first and most obvious advantage of the Haven Tent over rooftop tents is the cost.
+The first reason to choose the Haven Tent over rooftop tents is the LOWER cost.

-Like a RTT, the Haven Tent is a full shelter, including the floor, roof, insect netting, and the sleeping mattress.
+Like a RTT, the Haven Tent is a full shelter system, including the floor, roof, insect netting, and the sleeping mattress.

-My XL Haven Tent currently retails for $335.00.
-I have owned several rooftop tents, including some that cost over $3,000.
-Even at this price, I have then spent hundreds more to upgrade the stock mattress.
-As noted below, this cost does NOT include the expense of the mounting rack on my truck or trailer.
+My Haven XL Tent currently retails for $365.00.
+I have owned FOUR rooftop tents, including some that cost over $3,000.
+Even at this price, I have neeced to spend hundreds more to upgrade the stock mattress.

 In total, the rooftop tents (which I bought, disliked and ultimately sold) cost 10 TIMES MORE than my Haven XL Tent!